alt3/Docusaurus.Powershell/website/docs/contributing.mdx

 :::tip

-Supports the Pester `-Output` parameter for more details.
+Supports the Pester `-Output` parameter for more testing details.

 :::